top of page

 Loads

 Recall that the loads in a circuit are the devices that consume power.
-They are the reason a circuit is created, since providing them electric power is the objective of a circuit.
+They are the reason a circuit is created, since providing them electric power is the objective of an electrical circuit.
 They take electric power and transform it to another form of useful energy, such as heat, movement, or light.
+If you want to learn more about checking the condition of these loads, see this guide on how to measure resistance with a multimeter.

 Loads can be resistive, capacitive, or inductive in nature.
 They can also be a combination of those three.
 It is important to understand the size and type of load that will be connected to an electric circuit.